22

 Summary

 So, here we saw a detailed introduction to graphs in data structures.
 You might have got at least some idea regarding graphs and their applications.
 We will cover all its aspects one by one in the upcoming tutorials.
-To also gain a practical understanding of graphs, enroll in our Best Dsa Course.
+To further enhance your understanding and application of graph concepts, consider enrolling in the DSA Certification Course, where you can gain comprehensive insights into effective data structure utilization for improved problem-solving and time management.

 FAQs